dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 A heatmap can be used to plot the correlation matrix.

 ![Correlation Matrix](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Correlation_Matrix.png)

 ![Correlation Matrix_2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Correlation_Matrix_2.png)

 You can see from the colormap that there are some pairs which are highly correlated to each other (closer to one).
 We can sort these out through some code.

 ![Correlation Matrix_3](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Correlation_Matrix_3.png)

-The resultant heatmap after removing pairs with over .7 correlation shows some improvement in the data.
+The resultant heatmap above after removing pairs with over .7 correlation shows some improvement in the data.

 #### EDA 3.
 Finalize the model and plot the line of best fit to predict the price

 We will use the statsmodel module to run the base model.
 The OLS regression in statsmodel gives us a line of best fit minimizing the sum of squared vertical distances between the observed values and the values predicted by the linear approximation.
+This can be plotted using sns.regplot from seaborn library.

 ![Multivariate Regression](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Multivariate_Regression.png)

 From the above plot, we can see that there is a high dispersion of data after the million dollar mark.
 We can reduce the range of house prices over a million to fix this and improve model performance.

 ![Multivariate Regression](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Multivariate_Regression_2.png)

 The line of best fit looks more in-line with the data for this regression.